A fan’s guide – the club from early doors to today

 The Juventus Stadium is way north-west of town.
 The quickest way to the ground is to take tram 9 from Porta Nuova station via Bernini to the terminus at Stampalia Cap.
 From there, you’re a 10min walk away along via Druento.
 It’s 20 stops between the station and the stadium area, allow 30mins.
 Trams run every 15mins.

 The closest bus stops to the stadium are Stadio and Druento, on line 72, setting off from Bertola Cap near Castello in town.
-It’s less frequent, every 25-30mins, and takes 30mins from town.
+It’s less frequent, every 25-30mins, and takes at least 30mins from town, possibly 45mins in rush hour.

 getting in